troessner/articles/lessons-learned-from-some-of-the-best-ruby-codesbases-part-3.md

 - We set up `@freezer_cache` as a hash.
 Note that `@freezer_cache` is __not__ an instance variable but a [class instance variable](http://www.railstips.org/blog/archives/2006/11/18/class-and-instance-variables-in-ruby/) which means this assignment gets executed when Ruby reads the `Freezer` class since Rubys [class bodies are executable](http://yehudakatz.com/2009/06/04/the-importance-of-executable-class-bodies/).

-- We pass a block to `Hash#new`.
-From the [Hash docs](http://ruby-doc.org/core-2.3.0/Hash.html#method-c-new): If a block is specified, it will be called with the hash object and the key, and should return the default value.
+- We pass a block to `Hash#new`, which will be called with the hash object and the key, and should return the default value (see the [Hash docs](http://ruby-doc.org/core-2.3.0/Hash.html#method-c-new))

 - So the block parameter `cache` is the hash itself and `mod` is the class of the data structure we passed to `IceNine`